3bot/3bot/QUICKSTART.md

 To use your new 3bot application you need to set up a worker.
 A worker is a computer program that runs as a background process on a machine.
 This could be a server, an embedded systems or your laptop.
 The worker execute the tasks of a workflow - they do perform.
 For testing purposes we suggest to set up your first worker on localhost.
 Therefor you first create new Worker at [http://127.0.0.1:8000/worker/add/](http://127.0.0.1:8000/worker/add/).
 Choose `127.0.0.1` as IP-Address, and `55556` as port.
 Save your new worker and head over to [https://github.com/3bot/3bot-worker/tree/develop#setupinstallation](https://github.com/3bot/3bot-worker/tree/develop#setupinstallation) for further instructions.

 Since version 0.0.14 3bot depends on [django-background-tasks](https://pypi.python.org/pypi/django-background-tasks) for asynchronous workflow performance.
-Visit the Repository to see how to set up django-background-task.
+Visit the Repository to see how to set up django-background-tasks.

 #### Advanced Settings